 If a significant portion of your income is needed to make your student loan payments, you may have a little left over to save for a down payment and closing costs on a home.
 While you might be able to secure a house with a $0 down payment, you may still need to pay for some or all of the closing costs — which can be as much as 7% of the purchase price.
 Making student loan payments while attempting to save thousands of dollars for a down payment may mean you’ll need to delay homeownership for longer than you thought.

-Late student loan payments can harm your credit score, which is another important factor in the mortgage loan approval process.
+3. Late student loan payments can harm your credit score, which is another important factor in the home loan approval process.

 If you’ve consistently made on-time payments to your student loan servicer and other creditors, congratulations!
 You’ve likely been rewarded with a healthy credit score.
 If you’ve missed a payment or two, however, that can negatively affect your credit score — a crucial factor in a home loan approval.
 Lenders look to your repayment history to gauge your ability to pay a mortgage.
 One missed payment from several years ago will have less of an effect on your credit score if it’s been followed by 24 recent on-time payments.
 But, late payments from a few years ago may still be lingering on your credit report.

 Buying a Home While Making Student Loan Payments